Cameron-n/Alchemy/_posts/2023-11-23-The-ELT-Pipeline.md

 Navigate to [http://localhost:8080/login/](http://localhost:8080/login/) to see Superset in action.

-# Part 2: Connecting Google Sheets to MySQL
+## Part 2: Connecting Google Sheets to MySQL
+---

 Phew.
 Now that everything is installed, we can begin transporting some data.

 What we are about to do, in a sentence, is:

-Connect a Google Sheets document to our MySQL database using Airbyte, with dbt doing some transformations, which we will then connect to Superset for analysis, almost all run on Docker.
+_Connect a Google Sheets document to our MySQL database using Airbyte, with dbt doing some transformations, which we will then connect to Superset for analysis, almost all run on Docker._

-## The Data:
+### The Data:

 First, we need some data.
 I will be using [this](https://docs.google.com/spreadsheets/d/1JQ391ET9lkKRoAdzQnkyIly7XCg2fNmtJqhpqmJitaM/edit#gid=1565250262) Google Sheet.
-It's a list of ingredients and their effects from (Morrowind)[https://en.wikipedia.org/wiki/The_Elder_Scrolls_III:_Morrowind].
+It's a list of ingredients and their effects from [Morrowind](https://en.wikipedia.org/wiki/The_Elder_Scrolls_III:_Morrowind).
 I suggest taking a took at the data to get an idea of what it's like.
 Here's a screenshot:

 (google sheet screenshot)